|

 took "Banquet" chicken along quite regularly after that.
 It

-probably lost some of its' luster as well, but it was easier to
+probably lost some of its luster as well, but it was easier to

 eat than the soupy Chop Suey.